UPDATED: Aug. 4, 2023, 11:00 a.m. ET —

-It’s just what he does — he puts people before himself, something that stands in stark contrast to the racist egotist in chief Donald Trump, who prefers to make everything about himself even and especially when it is not.
+It’s just what Obama does — he puts people before himself, something that stands in stark contrast to his successor, the racist egotist formerly in chief, Donald Trump, who preferred to make everything about himself, even and especially when it is not.

-Obama realizes that perhaps more than anyone, which is probably why he took the opportunity while eulogizing Lewis to take a few jabs at Trump job performance that has significantly reduced the United States’ stature on the world stage.
+Obama realizes that perhaps more than anyone, which is probably why a biographer noted in a book released in May, that the former president took a handful of jabs at Trump and his woeful job performance that significantly reduced the United States’ stature on the world stage.

-It is for that reason and too many others to list here that President Obama deserves to live his best life on his birthday and every day moving forward.
+It is for those and plenty of other reasons that are too many to list here that President Obama deserves to live his best life on his birthday and every day moving forward.

 Happy birthday, Mr. President, and may you have many more.